swarangi263/Food_Ordering_Website/README.md

 ```

 ## 💡  **Features**

+- Responsive design with a clean and intuitive user interface
-- Display of food items with descriptions and prices
+- Dynamic shopping cart with real-time item and price updates
-- Basic cart functionality using JavaScript
-- PHP for form handling and server-side processing
+- Form submission and order processing via PHP
-- Simple and clean design
+- Interactive menus with item details and categories
+- Basic validation for order forms

 ## 🧩  **Technologies Used**